ttnesby/azure-automate-zoo/README.md

 # dot source the blackjack.ps1 - will make it available as a function
 . ./src/blackjack.ps1

-# execute the function
+# execute the function, json as result
-blackjack
+blackjack -asJson

 # output example
 {